 THE VALUE OF THE SINGULAR EVENT

 The reinterpretation and recording of our lives demands more attention and thought than the actual experience, but the real barely has time to take place before it’s immediately reproduced virtually.
 It is rare that we are exposed to the raw image of something before it is altered in favor of something improved or re-imagined.
 It is proof of a world devoted to hyper-reality and evidence that our concept of time is being redefined.
-This notion is duly applicable to the news or other media outlets that maintain the responsibility of providing consumers with accounts of events that have a direct correlation to action happening around the world.
+This notion is duly applicable to the news and other media outlets that maintain the responsibility of providing consumers with accounts of events that have a direct correlation to action happening around the world.
 Yet, these exploit the image as a means of communication, and I fear that the irrepressible assault of these images has systematically desensitized us.
-The constant depiction of violence, cruelty and misery has decontextualized the weight of these realities.
+The constant depiction of violence, cruelty, and misery has decontextualized the weight of these realities.
 We have grown indifferent.
 On a macro-level, we have become disconnected to the legitimacy of world-events and unable to realistically conceive of action as it is.
 On a micro-level, our own experiences are almost simultaneously dismissed at the moment they materialize as inadequate until they are reinterpreted and documented in real-time for public exhibition.
 Reality itself is becoming an image, vulgar and visible.
 The value of the singular event and our ability to be present in a moment of time is in the process of being forgotten.

 DIGITAL NARCISSISM – VOYEURS AND EXHIBITIONISTS OF PERSONAL INSIGNIFICANCE

 We have become grossly addicted to these resemblances.
 The endless re-creation of ourselves have made us lust after our own image and become fascinated by our own thoughts.
 It is a practice in flagrant exhibitionism.
-People have become enamored with their own insignificance.
-One's own created image is worshiped with such a fetishistic attitude that most believe the trivial details of their day are so significant that they are driven to express themselves at any time.
-In this endeavor, a response is anticipated- a kind of virtual stroking of one's self-importance, inspiring a pattern of superficial flattery and bullshit.
+People have become enamored by their own insignificance.
+One's own created image is worshiped with such a fetishistic attitude that most believe the trivial details of their day are so significant that they are driven to express themselves at every moment.
+In this endeavor, a response is anticipated.
+A kind of virtual stroking of one's self-importance, inspiring a pattern of superficial flattery and bullshit.
 The entire process has become more about mutual gratification than a valuable means of communication with one's peers.
 It is a role-playing game, a fantasy of self-creation.
 The result of this trend will soon be obvious in the new generation of narcissistic youth.
 How do we hope to raise future leaders when we are collectively encouraging the conditioning of individuals as self-concerned and powerless?
 People are unable to accept the reality of their own irrelevance and invent new and absurd ways to cope with this.
 This is not the empowerment of the individual: it is the demoralization of personal spirit and strength.
 It is the death of humility and self-respect.

 THE MYTH OF COLLECTIVE POWER

 The move toward a more personalized web is greatly reducing the ability for people to utilize the collective power of the web effectively.
 Google knows more about us than we do ourselves.
-Invisible algorithms collect and compile data from our digital paths in order to form conclusions about our habits, lusts and interests so it may provide us with access to compatible products and information.
+Invisible algorithms collect and compile data from our digital paths in order to form conclusions about our habits, lusts, and interests so it may provide us with access to compatible products and information.
 We are being continuously reduced as human beings, cogs in a social machine.
-In a personalized world we will be force-fed only news that is familiar and confirms our beliefs, privately filtering out any information contrary to our individual ideologies.
+In a personalized world, we will be exclusively force-fed news that is familiar and confirms our beliefs, privately filtering out any information contrary to our individual ideologies.
 Our past interests will determine what we are exposed to in the future, leaving less room for the exchange of ideas.
 The world is becoming isolated.
-Our interests are becoming a commodity.
+Our interests and fears are becoming a commodity.

 As long as we function within a world that is invented, and in this way is controlled and monitored, we are tied to the restrictions of this invention.
-The championed “collective power” of the Internet destroys personal power, creating a modern man who is anti-individual, self-obsessed and pro-collectivist.
+The championed “collective power” of the Internet destroys personal power, creating a modern man who is anti-individual, self-obsessed, and pro-collectivist.
 This new generation will lack any sense of personal confidence and have no ability to solve their own problems or satisfy their own needs.
-The virtual world is becoming a surrogate, we are re-envisioning our existence- our consciousness, agency, intimacy, identity and mind within the artificial.
+The virtual world is becoming a surrogate, we are re-envisioning our existence and our consciousness, agency, intimacy, identity, and mind within the artificial.
 The power of the collective is undermined by the personalization of the web and threat of punishment due to virtual activity (which is now recorded and monitored) greatly reduces the capacity or willingness to utilize this tool as a means for implementing action.
-Further, if we are not able to use the Internet toward this end, yet it has replaced all other resources for communication and has become the ultimate in mass distraction -- it has in fact, completely diminished our ability to organize or to generate social and political change.
+Further, if we are not able to use the Internet toward this end, yet it has replaced all other resources for communication and has become the ultimate in mass distraction — it has in fact, completely diminished our ability to organize or to generate social and political change.